learn

 Is It Okay to Do Hip Mobility Exercises Every Day?

-woman on a workout mat - Hip Mobility Exercises
+Women Doing Exercise - Hip Mobility Exercises

 You can safely perform hip mobility exercises every day, if you want to.
 Regular hip mobility work can improve flexibility and prevent stiffness.
 The key here is regular, low-impact exercises that won’t overwork the hip joints.
 Though it might sound counterintuitive, remember that mobility work gives your joints room to move.